guywiz/PyTulip/Algorithms/MMG Reduction/README.md

 The script can be used from the command line, handling data files and directly outputting the social network in various formats.

+### Reference

+This code is companion to a paper submitted to the _Journal of Quantitative Criminology_.
+An early version of the algorithm was presented at the _EGC French Annual Conference_ in 2023.

+Bruno Pinaud, Maud Bénichou, Guy Melançon.
+Extraction d'un réseau social criminel par transformation d'un graphe d'enquête multivarié.
+Conférence Extraction et Gestion des Connaissances (EGC) 2023, Revue RNTI-039. pp.151-162.
+Référence HAL hal-03929950.

+* _Erratum_.
+The EGC paper contains a slight mistake concerning the arithmetic operators that can be used to compute weights on the social network.
+The proper requirement is to make sure the operators do form a commutative ring over the reals.
+The mistake has been properly addressed in the _Journal of Quantitative Criminology_ version (submitted).

 ### Data format

 The scripts currently support data stored in two distinct csv (_semi-colon separated_) files.
 A first file stores _nodes_ while a second files stores _edges_ of a multivariate multigraph (MMG).